Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 ```
 <span id="Manually2"></span>

-### Manually upgrade a Transfer CFT 2.7.1 to 3.8 multi-node installation
+### Manually upgrade a Transfer CFT 2.7.1 to 3.8 multi- node installation

-The multi-node procedure is similar to the single instance upgrade procedure. ****However, when exporting CAT and COM, you must export your configuration for each node.****
+The multi- node procedure is similar to the single instance upgrade procedure. ****However, when exporting CAT and COM, you must export your configuration for each node.****

 1. Load the former Transfer CFT 2.7.1 to 3.8 environment.
 1. Stop Transfer CFT IBM i.